 Priority consideration for temporary modified-duty assignments will be given to employees with work-related injuries or illnesses that are temporary in nature.
-Employees having disabilities covered under the Americans with Disabilities Act (ADA) or the Maryland Accessibility Code shall be treated equally, without regard to any preference for a work-related injury.
+Employees having disabilities covered under the Americans with Disabilities Act (ADA) or the Maryland Disability Code (Md.
+Code SG § 20-601 et seq.) shall be treated equally, without regard to any preference for a work-related injury.